 Financial: Latasha Matthews is the owner and director of Illumination Counseling and Coaching, LLC.
 She is an adjunct professor at Shorter University and Messiah College.
-Ms. Matthews receives a speaking honorarium and recording royalties from PESI, Inc. She has no relevant financial relationships with ineligible organizations.
+Latasha Matthews receives royalties as a published author.
+She receives a speaking honorarium and recording royalties from PESI, Inc. She has no relevant financial relationships with ineligible organizations.

-Non-financial: Latasha Matthews is a member of the American Association of Blacks in Higher Education (AABHE), the American Counseling Association (ACA), the Association for Counselor Education and Supervision (ACES), the Association of Marriage and Family therapists (AAMFT), and the Licensed Professional Counselors Association of Georgia (LPCA).
+Non-financial: Latasha Matthews is a member of the American Association of Blacks in Higher Education, the American Counseling Association, the Association of Marriage and Family therapists, and the Licensed Professional Counselors Association of Georgia.